libretime/libretime/docs/_troubleshooting.md

 ## 2. Are all services working?

-If you can log in to Libretime, go to **Settings** > **Status** to see the service indicators.
+If you can log in to LibreTime, go to **Settings** > **Status** to see the service indicators.
 A fully working server should have green checkmarks next to all services.

 ![](/img/Screenshot521-System_status_240.png)

 If one of the services isn't working, text will display with a terminal command to restart the service or get status information for a particular service.
-For example (for Ubuntu 18.04), the following commands would restart or check the status of Libretime's Liquidsoap instance, respectively.
+For example (for Ubuntu 18.04), the following commands would restart or check the status of LibreTime's Liquidsoap instance, respectively.

 ```bash
 sudo systemctl restart libretime-liquidsoap